 Easy Waterfalls to See

-By far the most popular part of SE Queensland and where most people travel to is the Gold Coast.
-The Gold Coast Hinterland though is where you can enjoy nature away from the hustle and bustle of the coast.
+The Gold Coast is by far the most popular part of SE Queensland, and where most people travel.
+However, the Gold Coast Hinterland is where you can enjoy nature away from the hustle and bustle of the coast.

-This post has mostly waterfalls on it, but I did add a couple of other places just because the views are amazing, and since you’re in the area, why not?
+This post mostly features waterfalls, but I did add a couple of other places just because the views are amazing, and since you’re in the area, why not?

-Check out the Springbrook National Park website here to read more on the times and difficulty of the walking tracks.
-It’s also good to check out what the track conditions are like, especially after rainfall.
+Check out the Springbrook National Park website here to read more about the times and difficulty of the walking tracks.
+It’s also good to check out the track conditions, especially after rainfall.

 Natural Bridge – Gold Coast Hinterland South East Queensland